hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 of this gestalt; to adopt the functionalist motto, we simply want to reproduce the relationships between outputs and inputs, and analogues will do if they mirror these relationships.)
-I image a heterophenomenological arcade, filled with VR simulation units, haptic feedback controls, and so on, offering a full range of inner lives to experience.
+One imagines a heterophenomenological arcade---consisting of full-body VR immersion tanks with haptic, olfactory and various other sensory feedback loops---offering a full range of non-human inner lives.

 We can think of this as a recipe for producing *fluency* in being a bat, and of course, immersion is precisely the way that humans become